clamsproject/aapb-annenv-entitylinking/docs/manual-gui.md

 ### Running the tool without Docker

+The requirements to run this tool without using Docker are:

+- A way to get the code: either use Git or download the code from the releases page (see above).
-The requirements to run this tool are Git and a recent Python version with the Streamlit module installed.
+- A recent Python version with the Streamlit module installed.
 The Streamlit installation documentation [https://docs.streamlit.io/library/get-started/installation](https://docs.streamlit.io/library/get-started/installation) mentions it should run on Python 3.7 thorugh 3.10, but we have had issues running the tool on Python 3.7 and have typically used Python 3.9.

 To install Streamlit and its dependencies:

 ```bash
 $ pip install -r code/requirements-gui.txt